Is a Correction Looming Ahead for Luminar Technologies Inc. (LAZR)

 Analysts’ Opinion of LAZR

-Northland Capital, on the other hand, stated in their research note that they expect to see LAZR reach a price target of $10, previously predicting the price at $13.
-The rating they have provided for LAZR stocks is “Market Perform” according to the report published on September 22nd, 2022.
+Many brokerage firms have already submitted their reports for LAZR stocks, with Rosenblatt repeating the rating for LAZR by listing it as a “Neutral.”
+The predicted price for LAZR in the upcoming period, according to Rosenblatt is $8 based on the research report published on October 25th of the current year 2022.

-JP Morgan gave a rating of “Overweight” to LAZR, setting the target price at $30 in the report published on September 20th of the current year.
+Northland Capital gave a rating of “Market Perform” to LAZR, setting the target price at $10 in the report published on September 22nd of the current year.

-Volatility was left at 8.46%, however, over the last 30 days, the volatility rate increased by 6.78%, as shares sank -5.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -30.69% lower at present.
+Volatility was left at 8.68%, however, over the last 30 days, the volatility rate increased by 9.08%, as shares surge +1.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -26.38% lower at present.

 Insider Trading